embedly/embedly-docs/overview.rst

 very powerful Content Analytics feature that allows you to understand how your users are consuming content on your site.

-To get started, view some of the tutorials on using the the Share plan or look through the documentation.
+To get started, view some of the tutorials on using the Share plan or look through the documentation.

 Discover
 ~~~~~~~~
-Allow users to dive into the content on your site and beyond.
+Allows users to dive into the content on your site and beyond.
 In this plan we allow developers to recommend articles to users
 based on their browsing history.